thebrawnyman/swangular/README.md

 swangular
 ======

-An AngularJS wrapper for [SweetAlert2](https://github.com/limonte/sweetalert2) with some added functionality like binding to scope/controller, using html templates...
+An AngularJS wrapper for [Tristan Edwards](https://tristanedwards.me)' [SweetAlert 2](https://sweetalert.js.org) with some added functionality like binding to scope/controller, using html templates...

 Getting Started
 -------